Deals5 min read

 TRD ProNo incentivesAbove MSRP in some markets

-Verdict: Tundra is the weakest program in the full-size segment this month.
-The Tundra Hybrid APR deal is the one exception.
-If you're cross-shopping Tundra vs F-150 and the current pricing is a tie-breaker, the F-150's programs win.
+Verdict: Tundra is the weakest program in the segment this month, the Hybrid APR aside.
+Cross-shopping Tundra vs F-150 on price?
+Ford's programs win.

 Mid-size trucks